apache/nuttx/configs/twr-k60n512/README.txt

 Configurations
 ==============

-Each TWR-K60N512 configuration is maintained in a sudirectory and can be selected as follow:
+Each TWR-K60N512 configuration is maintained in a sub-directory and can be selected as follow:

     cd tools